-As a GEMS employee tasked with the responsibility of supervising/educating children you provide care, supervisory and educational support to children from a 'position of trust.'
+As a GEMS employee tasked with the responsibility of supervising/educating students you provide care, supervisory and educational support to students from a 'position of trust.'
 The position of trust carries with it certain expectations and responsibilities.
 Breaches of these expectations and responsibilities are likely to lead to disciplinary action and possible dismissal.

-'Positions of trust' exist in professions where the professional is in a position of authority or status over a child or vulnerable person, e.g. school staff, volunteers, medical staff, therapists, coaches, drivers, services staff etc.
+'Positions of trust' exist in professions where the professional is in a position of authority or status over a child or vulnerable person, e.g. teachers, doctors, social workers, therapists etc.

-You are employed in a 'position of trust' in respect of all children connected to GEMS.
-All relationships developed with children will be as agents of the company and as such no personal relationships will be permitted outside the remit of the service.
+You are employed in a 'position of trust' in respect of all young people connected to GEMS.
+All relationships developed with students will be as agents of the company and as such no personal relationships will be permitted outside the remit of the service.